Shiitake mushrooms in Nagaland becomes a reality

 Since a single batch of shiitake mushroom spawns can stay productive only for a limited period, new spawns required to start a new batch has to be imported again.
 For Longkumer, it is not an issue as he produces his own spawns.

-“Farmers and enthusiasts from the state can have a profitable business cultivating and selling shiitake mushrooms with huge return on investments,” he said.
+“Farmers and enthusiasts from the state can have a profitable business cultivating and selling shiitake mushrooms with a huge return on investments,” he said.
 The market price for fresh oyster mushroom is around INR 300 per kg whereas fresh shiitake costs around INR 1500 per kg.
 The return on investments for shiitake is significantly higher than either oyster or button mushrooms.

 Shiitake is grown in two major ways: sawdust and oak.
 “95% of shiitake farming in the world is done through the sawdust method which is faster but the quality is inferior.
 Only 5% of shiitake is grown in oak like its natural counterpart which takes longer to grow but the quality and overall value is the best in class,” explained Longkumer.